sncvikas/ADB_Commands/README.md

 #### Install an app
 	adb install <path_to_apk_in_pc>

 #### Re-install an app .
-If the app is already installed , it will uninstalled before installing again
+If the app is already installed , it will be uninstalled before installing again
 	adb install –r <path_to_apk_in_pc>

 #### Install an app in external storage